renancpin/ip-location/README.md

 )
 ```

-With that small adjustment, the engine knows that if a particular combination of lower and upper limit won't fit criteria, there will be no similar range (with same upper or lower limit) that could fit it.
-That essentially reduces the amount of comparisons made, which brings worst case scenarios closer to the average case performance (now, `~10ms`).
+With that small adjustment, the engine knows that if a particular combination of lower and upper limits won't fulfill the criteria, there will be no similar range (with same upper or lower limit) that could.
+That essentially reduces the amount of comparisons made, which brings worst case scenarios closer to the average case performance (now, a stunning `10-30ms`).

-In conclusion, when using the specified index, tests will show average request times possibly below `100ms`.
-A satisfactory performance that entirely satisfies essential and desired criteria.
+In conclusion, when using the specified index, tests will show that average request time is possibly below `100ms`.
+A performance that entirely satisfies both essential and desired criteria.